 The Sound Shark’s design allows the frame and dish to break away from the mounting block, if a collision should occur, without damaging your video camera.

 After testing the break-away joint in various situations we recommend leaving two screws in the joint if you are mounting the Sound Shark to your camera.
 If you are mounting your Sound Shark on a stand or bracket, using all four screws will provide a bit more stability.
 Obviously we can not take responsiblity for damage to your camera that may occur if it is dropped or hits another object.
 The video below shows a sample of our testing.

-A U.S. Patent application is pending covering the unique construction of the Sound Shark.
+A U.S. Patent has been issued covering the unique construction of the Sound Shark.